The form of the ghdl command is

 library ieee; use ieee.std_logic_1164.all; -- A counter from 0 to 10. entity counter is port (val : out std_logic_vector (3 downto 0); ck : std_logic; rst : std_logic); end counter; library ieee; use ieee.std_logic_unsigned.all; architecture bad of counter is signal v : std_logic_vector (3 downto 0); begin process (ck, rst) begin if rst = '1' then v <= x"0"; elsif rising_edge (ck) then if v = "1010" then -- Error v <= x"0"; else v <= v + 1; end if; end if; end process; val <= v; end bad;

-When you analyze this design, GHDL does not accept it (too long lines have been split for readability):
+When you analyze this design, GHDL does not accept it (two long lines have been split for readability):

 ghdl -a --ieee=synopsys bad_counter.vhdl bad_counter.vhdl:13:14: operator "=" is overloaded bad_counter.vhdl:13:14: possible interpretations are: ../../libraries/ieee/std_logic_1164.v93:69:5: implicit function "=" [std_logic_vector, std_logic_vector return boolean] ../../libraries/synopsys/std_logic_unsigned.vhdl:64:5: function "=" [std_logic_vector, std_logic_vector return boolean] ../translate/ghdldrv/ghdl: compilation error

 Indeed, the “=” operator is defined in both packages, and both are visible at the place it is used.
-The first declaration is an implicit one, which occurs when the std_logic_vector type is declared and is an element to element comparison, the second one is an explicit declared function, with the semantic of an unsigned comparison.
+The first declaration is an implicit one, which occurs when the std_logic_vector type is declared and is an element to element comparison.
+The second one is an explicit declared function, with the semantics of an unsigned comparison.

-You can force GHDL to use this rule with the -fexplicit option (see GHDL_options for further details).
+You can force GHDL to use this rule with the -fexplicit option (see Options for further details).
 However it is easy to fix this error, by using a selected name:

 library ieee; use ieee.std_logic_unsigned.all; architecture fixed_bad of counter is signal v : std_logic_vector (3 downto 0); begin process (ck, rst) begin if rst = '1' then v <= x"0"; elsif rising_edge (ck) then if ieee.std_logic_unsigned."=" (v, "1010") then v <= x"0"; else v <= v + 1; end if; end if; end process; val <= v; end fixed_bad;

-It is better to only use the standard packages defined by IEEE, which provides the same functionalities:
+It is better to only use the standard packages defined by IEEE, which provide the same functionalities:

 library ieee; use ieee.numeric_std.all; architecture good of counter is signal v : unsigned (3 downto 0); begin process (ck, rst) begin if rst = '1' then v <= x"0"; elsif rising_edge (ck) then if v = "1010" then v <= x"0"; else v <= v + 1; end if; end if; end process; val <= std_logic_vector (v); end good;